Marc Yates

 First World War

-Canadian involvement – St Eloi, Somme, Vimy Ridge, Ypres, Passchendaele, 1918
+Canadian involvement – including St Eloi, Somme, Vimy Ridge, Ypres, Passchendaele, 1918

 Channel Island involvement (Royal Militia of Jersey joined Royal Irish Rifles Division; Royal Guernsey Light Infantry)